dfrechdev/create-apex-js-app/README.md

 create-apex-library <library-name>
 ```

-Please note, that if you are using this way, you need to manually update the create-apex-js-lib project, in order to create your library with the newest version.
+Please note that if you are installing the package globally, you need to manually update it.
+Also, any subsequent run, event with npx, will use the globally installed package, rather than downloading it again.

 ### Options